Future Shock – No More Mobile Phone Towers…

 That way there would be no call drops or video buffering as smaller number of mobile phones would be fighting for the antenna’s attention.
 These small antennas, called small cells, would provide flexibility and increased Quality of Service at an attractive cost.

 Implementing a small cell infrastructure is also more environmentally friendly as it will reduce the number of cell towers (maybe even eventually eliminate them) and it provides a cleaner signal with less power.

 Smaller cell base stations are nothing new.
-In U.S., AT&T has already started selling ‘femtocells’, about the size of a wireless router.
-People can connect to the mobile network though a home broadband connection.
+In the U.S., AT&T has already started selling ‘femtocells’, about the size of a wireless router.
+People can connect to the mobile network through a home broadband connection.
 The range is small, covering only a room or two.
 But they are useful in areas where there would be no cell coverage otherwise.